A teen gunman and sixth grader killed: What we know about the Iowa school shooting

 Following the shooting, local residents gathered for a vigil at Wiese Park in Perry and held candles as they listened to pastors from many faiths and heard a message of hope in both English and Spanish.

-Iowa Governor Kim Reynolds released a statement describing the shooting as a “senseless tragedy” which has “shaken our entire state to the core”.
+Iowa Governor Kim Reynolds released a statement describing the shooting as a “senseless tragedy” that has “shaken our entire state to the core”.

 “Our hearts are heavy today and our prayers are with the Perry community,” she said.